Space Use Partnerships with PP&R

 Under a space use partnership, a partner organization provides service to the community in a PP&R facility.
 The fee for space use is waived or reduced.
 The partner program is not directed by PP&R. The program is supported by PP&R because it fills a service gap and meets an identified community need.

-Select focus areas options for space use and/or service contract partnership opportunities are listed below.
+Select focus areas options for space use partnership opportunities are listed below.
 Other focus areas will also be considered.

 • Adaptive & inclusive recreation programming